Post-recession challenges of talent management

 What Next: Performance Management is a powerful package of tools to help you set SMART goals and targets, track goal achievement, evaluate performance at quarterly, half-yearly and annual intervals, and decide decent compensation for your talented workforce.

-TAGS: Employee appraisal, Online HR Tools, Performance Management, Talent analytics
+TAGS: HR, Online HR Tools, Performance Management

 11 thoughts on “Post-recession challenges of talent management”